A Perturbation Approach to Unconstrained Linear Bandits: Perturbation-based approach

 for some function $B_T^\cA:(\R^d)^{2T}\to\R_{\ge 0}$.
 Then, for any sequence of losses $\ell_1,\ldots,\ell_T$ and any comparator sequence $\cmp_{1:T}\in\cU$, \Alg using $\cA$ for its OLO learner guarantees

 where $\delta_t = \ell_t-\elltilde_t$ for all $t$, and $\widetilde \ell_t$ is defined in Algorithm~\ref{alg:scrible}. \end{restatable}

 The proof is deferred to \Cref{app:expected-reduction}, and is based on a standard \emph{ghost-iterate} trick (see, e.g., \cite{nemirovski2009robust,neu2024dealing}).
 More generally, the same reduction applies to any bandit algorithm that plays a randomized action whose conditional expectation equals the iterate produced by an OLO routine.
-Our perturbation scheme is one concrete instantiation of this principle, and has the particular advantage of having loss estimates that are both unbiased and bounded almost-surely, enabling us to apply comparator-adaptive OLO algorithms which require a bound on the gradient norms.
+Our perturbation scheme is one concrete instantiation of this principle, and has the particular advantage of having loss estimates that are both unbiased and bounded uniformly (for appropriately chosen $H_t$ as in \Cref{cor:simple-coordinate-sampling}), enabling us to apply comparator-adaptive OLO algorithms which require bounded gradient norms.